ICRAR/boinc-magphys/client/src/magphys_c/code/README.markdown

 The testing framework uses the *Boost Unit Test Framework*.
 The only reason to use it is Eclipse can parse the header files and not give syntax errors.
 It has problems with GMock

+##Debugging

+Unfortunately under OS X Mavericks - Apple have removed the gdb and moved everything to clang and lldb.
+This means that eclipse CDT can't debug the code as it (at the time of writing)